-Becoming a professional translator requires years of studies in the field of written translation reinforced by guided practices under the supervision of qualified academics.
+Becoming a professional translator requires years of studies in the field of written translation, reinforced by guided practices under the supervision of qualified academics.
 Once you achieve a university degree in translation, you should already have a field of expertise.
 While it may be tempting to be an expert professional translator in different fields, ideally one filed may be more rewarding to your professional career; translation cannot be seen as a mass production of every expertise.
-If you feel comfortable in being a medical translator, I would advise that you stand clear from legal and financial translations as an example.
+If you feel comfortable in being a medical translator, I would advise that you stand clear from legal and financial translations, for example.

 Once you begin to excel in your field and start getting recognition and respect from peers of the same field and clients, the reward is unlimited.

-You can decide on the type of clients you want to have; the rate per word that will generate a decent income for your desired lifestyle.
-Please refrain however from embarking into very ambitious projects or technically impossible deadlines.
+You can decide on the type of clients you want to have and the rate per word that will generate a decent income for your desired lifestyle.
+Please refrain, however, from embarking into very ambitious projects or technically impossible deadlines.
 Always learn to say NO to projects for which you will not have enough time to do research.

-Never be tempted to accept a project whose deadline is not doable -10,000 words of a technical manual in 2 or 3 business days- even from your best client.
-Remember that translation is also a word to mouth career; therefore, always make sure that you can deliver a professional translation that will meet your clients’ and peers’ satisfaction.
+Never be tempted to accept a project for which the deadline is unachievable – for instance, 10,000 words of a technical manual in 2 or 3 business days- even from your best client.
+Remember that translation is also a word-to-mouth career; therefore, always make sure that you can deliver a professional translation that will meet your clients’ and peers’ expectations.

-Even when you know that pour client will hire a proofreader, it is your imperative that you proofread and carefully spell-check your translation.
-Nothing can burn your career faster than returning an accurate translation but with a plethora of typos or omissions.
+Even if you know that your client will hire a proofreader, it is imperative that you proofread and carefully spell-check your translation.
+Nothing can burn your career faster than returning an accurate translation with a plethora of typos or omissions.

 Becoming a translator is an ongoing career; it does not stop with the diploma.
 New technology is added constantly.
 Make sure that you remain on the loop.
 Imagine a professional translator who is still using a typewriter!

 Being a professional translator with a portfolio of successful translations may not be very rewarding if you communicate arrogantly with your clients.
 Simple rules like using “please” and “thank you” may open more doors for you than you can imagine.
-You do not have to flatter but show gratitude to your clients who sign your checks.
-Meeting your clients face to face will give another dimension to your business relation.
-When invited to a business meeting or a party always remember your boundaries, your good manners and watch your language.
+You do not have to flatter, but show gratitude to your clients who sign your checks.
+Meeting your clients face-to-face will give another dimension to your business relationship.
+When invited to a business meeting or a party, always remember your boundaries, your good manners and watch your language.

-These advices are not exhaustive, but they may help you to get a good start in your new career.
+This advice is not exhaustive, but it may help you to get a good start in your new career.
 Welcome aboard!”

 – Haitian-Creole Translator, USA